Names of India: Tianzhu

-Other forms include Juāndú (身毒), which appears in Sima Qian's Shiji.
-Another is Tiāndǔ (天篤), which is used in the Hou Hanshu (Book of the Later Han).
-Yìntèjiā or Indəkka (印特伽) comes from the Kuchean Indaka, another transliteration of Hindu.
+Other forms include Juandu, which appears in Sima Qian's Shiji.
+Another is Tiandu, which is used in the Hou Hanshu (Book of the Later Han).
+Yintejia or Indəkka comes from the Kuchean Indaka, another transliteration of Hindu.

 A detailed account of Tianzhu is given in the "Xiyu Zhuan" (Record of the Western Regions) in the Hou Hanshu compiled by Fan Ye (398–445):

 The state of Tianzhu: Also named Shendu, it lies several thousand li southeast of Yuezhi.
 Its customs are the same as those of Yuezhi, and it is low, damp, and very hot.
 It borders a large river.
 The inhabitants ride on elephants in warfare; they are weaker than the Yuezhi.
 They practise the way of Futu (the Buddha), [and therefore] it has become a custom among them not to kill or attack [others].
 From west of the states Yuezhi and Gaofu, and south until the Western Sea, and east until the state of Panqi, all is the territory of Shendu.
 Shendu has several hundred separate towns, with a governor, and separate states which can be numbered in the tens, each with its own king.
 Although there are small differences among them, they all come under the general name of Shendu, and at this time all are subject to Yuezhi.
 Yuezhi have killed their kings and established a general in order to rule over their people.
 The land produces elephants, rhinoceros, tortoise shell, gold, silver, copper, iron, lead, and tin.
 It communicates to the west with Da Qin and (so) has the exotica of Da Qin.